abdullahwarraich/nextjs-app/README.md

-# My Next.js App
+# Next.js App

-Welcome to My Next.js App!
+Welcome to Next.js App!
 This project is built with [Next.js](https://nextjs.org/) and it is bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 Additionally, it includes database integration and follows a structured organization to help you get started quickly.

 ## Project Structure